ryan-mcclue/musings/ble-embedded.md

 TODO: how to best architect timing requirements given that ISR should be small? e.g. this executes every 1 second, this every 500ms etc.

+There are of course international standards (IEC 60601, or IEC 62304) that you have to follow in order to get your device CE/FDA approval.
+These standards usually require to provide a lot of documentation and to pass a series of tests in order to verify that your device is working as intended and it's not dangerous.

 could even be simplex (one way only) full-duplex can still be serial, requiring at least two wires serial (synchronous with clock data; asynchronous) + parallel